fastenhealth/fasten-onprem/memory-bank/systemPatterns.md

         7.  **Token Refresh (if applicable):** If a refresh token was issued, it can be used to obtain new access tokens when the current one expires, allowing Fasten On-Prem to continue fetching data without requiring the user to re-authenticate immediately.

 *   **Local Data Storage (PouchDB/CouchDB):** The frontend uses a library wrapping **PouchDB** for local data persistence, with built-in synchronization capabilities to an external **CouchDB** instance.
+*   **Related Resources and Graph-Based Data Retrieval:** The system creates a connected, timeline-based view of a patient's medical history by understanding the relationships between different FHIR resources.
+    *   **Relationship Creation:** Relationships are established by processing FHIR Bundles via the `POST /api/secure/resource/related` endpoint.
+The system parses reference fields within each resource (e.g., an `Observation`'s link to an `Encounter`) and stores these connections.
+    *   **Graph Retrieval:** The `POST /api/secure/resource/graph/:graphType` endpoint allows the frontend to fetch a graph of clinically related events.
+The backend starts with a given resource and traverses the stored relationships to find all connected resources (e.g., a `Condition` and its related `Encounter`, `Procedures`, and `Observations`).
+This pattern is essential for building contextual views like medical timelines.
+    *   **Relationship Management:** Users can manually manage these connections via endpoints like `DELETE /api/secure/encounter/:encounterId/related/:resourceType/:resourceId`, which allows for unlinking a resource from an encounter.

 ## Build and Configuration Patterns